Blog

 Logical controls (separate schemas, row-level security, JWT scopes) are stronger when paired with physical exclusivity:

-Predictable Performance Versus Container-Based PaaS Pricing
+Predictable Performance vs. PaaS Pricing

 Container-PaaS billing is advertised as pay-as-you-go—vCPU-seconds, GiB-seconds and per-request fees—but the meter keeps ticking when traffic is steady.
 37signals reports ≈ US $ 1 million in annual run-rate savings—and a projected US $ 10 million over five years—after repatriating Basecamp and HEY from AWS to owned racks.[5]
 Meanwhile, a 2024 Gartner pulse survey found that 69 % of IT leaders overshot their cloud budgets.[6]